-Location: Downtown - Seattle, WA
+Location: Downtown - Seattle, Washington

 Miller's Guild is a place of craft—where cuisine and design take their inspiration from the hard-working legacy of the past.
 The restaurant occupies a street corner of the Max Hotel, which was originally built in 1925 as the Vance Motor Hotel.
 The hotel housed craftsmen and laborers who came to Seattle to work in the area’s forests and mills.
 In this, its latest evolution, design seeks to marry food with the spirit of place; and like the food, the space is simple yet layered and embodies the vision of Jason Wilson, the James Beard Award-winning chef and proprietor.
 Cooking, woodcraft and metalwork—crafts distilled through tradition and honed through countless hours of practice—harmonize throughout the space to create a sense of casual sophistication.